A picture of e-commerce retail customer journey. From click to retention and loyalty.

 Why First-Time Buyers Do Not Come Back

 E-commerce customer loyalty is hard to earn when the journey is filled with friction.
 Slow delivery, poor communication, or weak post-purchase support can quickly turn a promising first sale into a one-time transaction.
-Consequently, brands face high churn and reduced lifetime value without a strategy to nurture new shoppers.

 Retention Requires a Strategy, Not Just Discounts

-Additionally, endless deals do not drive retention.
+Additionally, unfortunately, endless deals do not drive retention.
 This can be achieved through a carefully crafted customer journey in e-commerce that uses data to personalise interactions, preempt issues, and deliver consistent value.
-Loyalty must be earned and nurtured, not bought.

 5 Smart Ways to Improve the Customer Journey